avifoxi/ride4reform/design-docs/nov4_storiesCheckin.md

 -- TODO -- ADD VALIDATIONS ON FRONT END - perhaps a JS library ala judge, or some custom popups

-on RIDER page -- edit button should not be green -- maybe a better color to distinguish
+-- TODO -- on RIDER page -- edit button should not be green -- maybe a better color to distinguish

 stay away from green + red ...